 - Pilots must display valid ARCC and MAAC memberships while flying or be able to produce the documents for verification at the field.

 - Pilots must fly from one of the four pilot stations next to the runway.

-- Pilots must fly their aircraft below 400 feet AGL (Above Ground Level) when full scale aircraft are over the field.
+- Pilots must fly their aircraft below 700 feet AGL (Above Ground Level).

 - Pilots are to clearly announce their intentions for taxiing on to the runway, takeoffs, stand or hand launches, low passes, very low passes, very low inverted passes, and landings.

 - Pilots are to clearly announce any intention to encroach upon the runway when flying is taking place.